nikwithak/tailwag/README.md

 ##### Q: Why not use existing frameworks like `diesel` or `yew` or `<other_library>`?

-A: I started these libraries as a learning experience.
-It has grown over time into something more.
+A: I started these libraries as a learning experience, and it has grown over time into something more useful than that.